2. The following all mean "Merry Christmas" in which languages ?

 h. kala christouyenna

-4. Which Christmas dinner was eaten by Elizebeth I to celabrate the English victory over the Spanish Armada ?
+4. According to legend, what was eaten with Christmas dinner by Elizebeth I to celabrate the English victory over the Spanish Armada ?

 5. Which Christmas tradition did the very busy Sir Henry Cole introduce in 1843 ?